drake-mer/spyce/README.md

 ## Motivation

-Let's admit it: the Python standard library is very nice.
+The Python standard library is very nice.

 It contains (almost) everything you could dream of, whose interfaces are varying from average to excellent.

-Also, Python is very much used as a primary language to write various scripts and such things.
+Also, Python is very much used as a starting language for beginners.

-So this library could help people switching from a language to another to have a more smooth transition.

 The interface mapping will not be one to one, and this library is also conceived as a training ground for writing